 While The Muscle Building Workout Routine might be one of my favorite and most recommended programs, there are actually quite a few highly effective workouts that I’ve personally used and designed for others with GREAT success over the last 12+ years for the purpose of building muscle and looking awesome.

-And since so many people have asked for them, I’ve now put together a completely NEW premium guide containing every single one of those highly proven workouts.
+And since so many people have asked for them, I’ve now put together a guide containing every single one of those highly proven workouts.

 The full details are here:

 Workout Routines For Improving Strength & Performance

 If your primary goal is increasing strength or improving performance, these are the programs I recommend:

 As one of the most proven and highly recommended strength-oriented workout routines out there, Bill Starr’s 5×5 (also referred to as Madcow 5×5) is pretty much as effective as it gets for getting as strong as possible as fast as possible.